SafeShoe/Expense-Tracker/README.md

 # Features
-User registration
-Add, view, edit, and delete expenses data storage using a database
+User registration, Add, view, edit, and delete expenses data storage using a database